In the School of Industrial and Labor Relations.

 The school’s Conference Center, part of the extension division, initiates and hosts conferences covering the full scope of industrial and labor relations.
 The center provides continuing education and information to practitioners and scholars.

 More than 150 students on the Cornell campus, and additional students in New York City and in blended programs, are enrolled in graduate study in industrial and labor relations, one of the largest graduate fields in the university.
 Students may work toward the degrees of master of industrial and labor relations, master of professional studies, executive master of human resource management, master of science, and doctor of philosophy.
 For further information on graduate programs, contact the ILR Graduate Programs Office.

 Staff members from the Office of Student Services work closely with faculty members and faculty committees to administer the undergraduate degree program and many of the school’s support services.
 The office’s responsibilities include orienting new students, maintaining students’ academic records, providing information on special study options such as international opportunities, advising students on personal and academic concerns, and making referrals to other University resources.
 Questions or issues related to graduation requirements, course registration, and related academic procedures should be directed to counselors in the Office of Student Services.

 The ILR School values diversity and how our students benefit from being in an environment that consists of people with multiple, intersecting identities and beliefs.
 We strive to build upon Ezra Cornell’s vision to found “an institution where any person can find instruction in any study”.
 We are committed to providing students with the support needed to develop cultural competency that will enhance their academic achievement, career development, and personal growth.
-The Associate Director of Multicultural Affairs in the ILR Office of Student Services works closely with faculty, staff members, and various offices across Cornell’s campus to assist students during their undergraduate years.
+The Associate Director for Diversity and Inclusion in the ILR Office of Student Services works closely with faculty, staff members, and various offices across Cornell’s campus to assist students during their undergraduate years.
 For more information, see the ILR School website.